-The foregoing discussion provides the launching pad for the proposition that in respect of shipsource pollution, where the ship is the agent or instrumentality through which pollution occurs and damage is suffered by persons or property of a victim state, the flag state of the ship is subject to the doctrine of state responsibility.
+Based on what we've covered so far, we can argue that the doctrine of state responsibility applies to cases of ship-source pollution, where the ship itself is the cause of pollution and the victim state's citizens or property suffer harm as a result.
 The proposition is premised on variations of expressions that are metaphorical in character and often condemned as legal fiction variously by scholars and commentators some of whom are learned in the law, and others who are not.